Aptcoder/ourpass-test/README.md

 https://documenter.getpostman.com/view/11384363/2s935snMhm#intro for your perusal 📝

-In the invent, you prefer a quicker documentation, here's an alternative:
+In the event, you prefer a quicker documentation, here's an alternative:

 ### Alternate API Documentation